Your accountAPI tokens

 What this is for

-Personal API tokens let scripts, CLIs, or other tools call the SlugBase REST API as you, using an Authorization header instead of a browser session.
-You create and revoke them from the Profile page under Developer / API Access.
+Personal API tokens let you access the SlugBase API from scripts, CLI tools, or other integrations — without needing to log in through the browser each time.
+You create and revoke them from Profile → Developer / API Access.

 Before you start